Cyber Monday may be over, but great prices are here to stay.

 Disinfecting solution removes germs and rids lenses of particles and organisms that can cause serious eye infections.
 A disinfecting formula may contain boric acid, hydrogen peroxide, or sodium chlorine, just to name a few active ingredients.

 Read the directions thoroughly before using a disinfecting solution, as proper use varies from brand to brand.
 Some products require you to immerse your lenses in the solution.
 Others require you to gently rub the disinfectant into the lenses.

 A rinsing and storing solution won’t give the same deep clean that a disinfecting solution will.
 As the name suggests, you use this type of solution simply to rinse and store your lenses.
 With that said, they’re often used to rinse and store lenses after disinfecting solution has been applied.

-Some people carry rinsing and storing solution with them for a quick, refreshing rinse during the day.
+Some people carry rinsing and storing solutions with them for a quick, refreshing rinse during the day.

-A simplified approach to the two-step disinfection/rinsing process involves multipurpose solution.
-With multipurpose solution, you can disinfect, rinse, store, and even rehydrate your lenses with the same bottle of liquid.
+A simplified approach to the two-step disinfection/rinsing process involves a multipurpose solution.
+With a multipurpose solution, you can disinfect, rinse, store, and even rehydrate your lenses with the same bottle of liquid.

 These formulas are often preferred by those with sensitive eyes.
 While they lack the harsh concentration of disinfection-only solutions, they’re still effective at keeping germs and harmful microorganisms at bay.

 Do you wear hard or soft contact lenses?
 This matters when choosing a contact solution, as some are specially formulated for each type.
 Most contact solutions are actually safe for use with both types of lenses, but it’s best to read the packaging thoroughly to make sure.
 If it’s not specifically listed, your best bet is to contact the manufacturer for a definitive answer.